dstackai/dstack/docs/blog/posts/azure-support-better-ui-and-more.md

 !!! info "Feedback"
-    If you have any feedback, including issues or questions, please share them in our [Slack chat](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ) or file it as a [GitHub issue](https://github.com/dstackai/dstack/issues/new/choose).
+    If you have any feedback, including issues or questions, please share them in our [Discord community](https://discord.gg/u8SmfwPpMd) or file it as a [GitHub issue](https://github.com/dstackai/dstack/issues/new/choose).